alan-turing-institute/TuringDataStories/.github/ISSUE_TEMPLATE/review_template.md

 - [ ] Does the notebook run in a local environment?
 - [ ] Does the notebook build and run in binder?
 - [ ] Are all data sources openly accessible and properly cited with a link?
-- [ ] Is the data provenance documented and transparent?
+- [ ] Are the data [open](https://opendatahandbook.org/guide/en/what-is-open-data/), and do they have an explicit licence, provenance and attribution?

 #### Pedagogy
 - [ ] Does the story demonstrate some specific data analysis or visualisation techniques?